 It is the responsibility of all students who are potential parties or witnesses to an alleged violation of the code to participate in the conduct process.
 Students have a duty to cooperate and discuss the incident with appropriate university officials, adhere to stated deadlines, attend scheduled meetings, provide documentation as requested and participate in all proceedings.
 Failure to meet these duties may result in a decision being made without the benefit of the student's participation, or may result in a student being charged with failing to comply with the direction of a university official.
-The Student Rights and Responsibilities Code can be found at http://www.ou.edu/content/dam/ studentlife/documents/2018-2019%20Student%20 Code%20current.pdf, and includes a description of Prohibited Conduct and the Student Conduct Procedures.
+The Student Rights and Responsibilities Code can be found at www.ou.edu/content/dam/studentconduct/docs/Updated%20 12.2020%2020%2021%20Interim%20Student%20 Rights%20and%20Responsibilities%20Code%20.pdf, and includes a description of Prohibited Conduct and the Student Conduct Procedures.